-- The carrying amounts of each of the following categories, as defined in HKAS 39specified in HKFRS 9, shall be disclosed either in the statement of financial position or in the notes: - (a) financial assets measured at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of HKFRS 9 and (ii) those classified as held for trading in accordance with HKAS 39; mandatorily measured at fair value through profit or loss in accordance with HKFRS 9. - (b)-(d) held-to-maturity investments; [deleted] - (c) loans and receivables; - (d) available-for-sale financial assets; - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of HKFRS 9 and (ii) those classified asthat meet the definition of held for trading in accordance with HKAS 39; andHKFRS 9. - (f) financial liabilities assets measured at amortised cost. - (g) financial liabilities measured at amortised cost.

-(h) financial assets measured at fair value through other comprehensive income, showing separately (i) financial assets that are measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of HKFRS 9; and (ii) investments in equity instruments designated as such upon initial recognition in accordance with paragraph 5.7.5 of HKFRS 9.
+- 8 The carrying amounts of each of the following categories, as specified in HKFRS 9, shall be disclosed either in the statement of financial position or in the notes: - (a) financial assets measured at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of HKFRS 9 and (ii) those mandatorily measured at fair value through profit or loss in accordance with HKFRS 9. - (b)-(d) [deleted] - (e) financial liabilities at fair value through profit or loss, showing separately (i) those designated as such upon initial recognition or subsequently in accordance with paragraph 6.7.1 of HKFRS 9 and (ii) those that meet the definition of held for trading in HKFRS 9. - (f) financial assets measured at amortised cost. - (g) financial liabilities measured at amortised cost. - (h) financial assets measured at fair value through other comprehensive income, showing separately (i) financial assets that are measured at fair value through other comprehensive income in accordance with paragraph 4.1.2A of HKFRS 9; and (ii) investments in equity instruments designated as such upon initial recognition in accordance with paragraph 5.7.5 of HKFRS 9.